vidyalathabadde/threadFenceReduction/guided_threadFenceReduction_SYCLMigration/README.md

  findCudaDevice (argc, (const char **) argv);
 ```
 Since its a custom API SYCLomatic tool will not act on it and we can either remove it or replace it with the sycl get_device() API.

+## Build the `ThreadFenceReduction` Sample for CPU and GPU

+> **Note**: If you have not already done so, set up your CLI
+> environment by sourcing  the `setvars` script in the root of your oneAPI installation.
+>
+> Linux*:
+> - For system wide installations: `. /opt/intel/oneapi/setvars.sh`
+> - For private installations: ` . ~/intel/oneapi/setvars.sh`
+> - For non-POSIX shells, like csh, use the following command: `bash -c 'source <install-dir>/setvars.sh ; exec csh'`
+>
+> For more information on configuring environment variables, see [Use the setvars Script with Linux* or macOS*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html).

 ### On Linux*

 1. Change to the sample directory.